 Most low cost amplified speakers (for a personal computer) will not respond to the carrier frequency so they will act as a low pass filter in themselves.
-Therefore, if you want to keep it simple, you can directly connect the PWM output to the amplified speaker's input and a reasonable sound output should be achieved.
+Therefore, if you want to keep it simple, you can directly connect the PWM output to an amplified speaker's input and a reasonable sound output should be achieved.

-However, the high level 44KHz carrier wave may cause problems for the amplifier (eg, overheating) so the following filter is recommended.
-This removes most of the carrier and delivers about 2V peak to peak (0.6V RMS) with reasonable fidelity up to 8KHz (more than enough for a low cost amplified speaker):
+However, the high level of the 44KHz carrier may cause problems for the amplifier (eg, overheating or distortion) so the following filter is recommended.
+This removes most of the carrier and delivers about 2V peak to peak (0.6V RMS) with reasonable fidelity up to 8KHz (more than enough for most amplified speakers):

 Below is a superior circuit producing quality audio with an insignificant amount of the carrier remaining.
-This is suitable for a more sophisticated amplifier/speaker configuration.
-The signal level is about 3V peak to peak (1V RMS).
+This is suitable for a more sophisticated HiFi amplifier/speaker configuration.
+The output is good for 10Hz to 15KHz at about 3V peak to peak (1V RMS) at 1KHz.